 On the back of the successful exploration activities in Kenya during 2013, the Company and its partners ramped up its exploration program in Kenya and Ethiopia.
 Entering the year, the Company and its partners had seven drilling rigs operating in the region.
 Four Tullow-Africa Oil joint venture rigs are operating in the discovered basin in Northern Kenya in Blocks 10BB and 13T, one of which is a testing and completions unit.
-In addition, the Company and its partners have a rig operating in Block 9 in Kenya.
-In Ethiopia, the Company and its partners in the South Omo Block and Block 7/8 have a rig operating in each block.
-Drilling operations in Block 7/8 have recently been completed, and the rig is in the process of being released.
-The Company expects to have six drilling rigs operating in the region through the remainder of 2014.
+In addition, the Company and its partner have a rig operating in Block 9 in Kenya.
+In Ethiopia, the Company and its partners in the South Omo Block and Block 7/8 had rigs operating in each block.
+Drilling operations in Block 7/8 have been completed, and the rig has been released.
+Additionally, drilling operations in the South Omo Block have been completed and the rig is being demobilized whilst future drilling opportunities are being assessed.
+The Company expects to have five drilling rigs operating in Kenya through the remainder of 2014.

 In January, the Company announced further drilling success with its sixth and seventh consecutive discoveries in the discovered basin in Northern Kenya at Amosing-1 and Ewoi-1.
-Amosing-1 is located seven kilometers southwest of the Ngamia-1 discovery along the Basin Bounding Fault Play in Block 10BB.
+Amosing-1 is located 7 kilometers southwest of the Ngamia-1 discovery along the Basin Bounding Fault Play in Block 10BB.
 Logs indicated 160 to 200 meters of potential net oil pay in good quality sandstone reservoirs.
-Well testing and an appraisal well are planned for the first half of 2014.
-Ewoi-1 is located four kilometers to the east of the Etuko-1 discovery in the Basin Flank Play on the eastern side of the discovered basin in Northern Kenya also in Block 10BB.
-Logs indicated potential net pay of 20 to 80 meters to be confirmed by well testing which is planned for the first half of 2014.
+A down-dip appraisal well with a planned sidetrack is currently being drilled at Amosing-2/2A and with an extended well test planned to start towards the end of the year.
+Ewoi-1 is located 4 kilometers to the east of the Etuko-1 discovery in the Basin Flank Play on the eastern side of the discovered basin in Northern Kenya also in Block 10BB.
+Logs indicated potential net pay of 20 to 80 meters.
+Results of Ewoi-1 testing operations are expected to be announced in the coming weeks.